-As people begin to travel again, they’re not only turning to Google to find unique things to do on their trips, but also in and around their hometowns.
+The pandemic changed the travel industry as we know it.
+One of the most prominent trends was that people began rediscovering their own backyards.
+Now, customers are not only turning to Google to find unique things to do on their trips, but also in and around their hometowns.

 In response, Google has introduced a new way of searching for and booking attractions, tours, and activities.

-Its new search feature called Google Things to do connects travelers to new and interesting activities in the places they’re visiting.
-More importantly, it allows travel suppliers to direct customers back to their own website for free.
+The new search feature called Google Things to do connects travelers to new and interesting activities in the places they’re visiting.
+More importantly, it allows travel suppliers to direct traffic back to their own websites for free.

 What is Google Things to do and how can your company leverage this feature to drive more bookings?
 Let’s find out.

 - What is Google Things to do?

 - Why should tours and attractions care about it?

 - 3 examples of how to use it to drive more bookings